salesforce-marketingcloud/sfmc-postman/contributing.md

 Once you're ready to contribute, follow these steps:

 1. Navigate to the workspace that holds your collection
-2. Click on the “three dots” icon next to the “Salesforce APIs” collection and select **Create Pull Request** from the menu
+2. Click on the “three dots” icon next to the “Salesforce Marketing Cloud APIs” collection and select **Create Pull Request** from the menu

     ![Create Pull Request screenshot](images/create-pull-request.png)